-We monitor our safety performance on a daily basis and encourage our employees to RHB's Health and Safety Performance report any on-site or off-site accidents, near-misses or potential risks through our e-OSH reporting system.
+We monitor our safety performance on a daily basis and encourage our employees to report any on-site or off-site accidents, near-misses or potential risks through our e-OSH reporting system.
 To ensure efficiency, we actively conduct branch and workplace inspections and investigate accidents/incidents in the workplace.
 In 2021, we maintained zero fatalities but recorded 37 accidents, which was lower than the year before due to WFH.
 The main cause of accidents was work commuting accidents due to staff being involved in road accidents while commuting from home to office and office to home, as well as during lunch hour.